hadi-mollataheri/login-form-app/README.md

 # Explanation
 This is a *Registration Form* app that I built with **React.js**.

+There is an other version of states for input values that i used one state for them in **feature/login-logic-one-state-version** branch.

-Topics: Controlled component, Props, State hook ,TailwindCss
+*Topics:* Controlled component, Props, State hook ,TailwindCss

 I embarked on this project as a series of practice exercises after dedicating a couple of years to learning front-end web development.
 My goal was twofold: to enhance my coding skills and bolster my resume, ultimately preparing myself for the job market.